Honksu/naamataulu-backend/README.md

 DISABLE_COLLECTSTATIC=      # Set true for local
-WEB_CONCURRENCY=            # How many instances of the backend Gunicorn runs (1 is enough for local testing) PORT=                       # TCP port the service listens to
+WEB_CONCURRENCY=            # How many instances of the backend Gunicorn runs (1 is enough for local testing) PORT=                       # TCP port the service listens to ALLOWED_HOST=               # API address.
+(A list of strings representing the host/domain names that this Django site can serve.
+This is a security measure to prevent HTTP Host header attacks, which are possible even under many seemingly-safe web server configurations.)
 ```

 ### Without Docker